rafaelgavabarreto/tinyApp/README.md

 returns HTML with a relevant error message if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message

-GET /u/:id
+GET /u/:id - ok (add a redirect to login if dont find the user session) - if the user is not login the message will always be error.
+So this will be a wrong answers from the system to user.

 if URL for the given ID exists: redirects to the corresponding long URL if URL for the given ID does not exist:
-(Minor) returns HTML with a relevant error message POST /urls
+(Minor) returns HTML with a relevant error message

+POST /urls - ok

 if user is logged in:
 generates a short URL, saves it, and associates it with the user redirects to /urls/:id, where :id matches the ID of the newly saved URL if user is not logged in:
-(Minor) returns HTML with a relevant error message POST /urls/:id
+(Minor) returns HTML with a relevant error message

+POST /urls/:id - ok (after strech this POST is /urls/:id/delete)

 if user is logged in and owns the URL for the given ID: updates the URL